Carousel Structured Data can indeed transform your search results from a boring blue link to a rich result with visually-striking elements.

 In some cases, Google Search may display your rich result inside a carousel even if the page does not include structured data for a list: for example, a recipe might appear in a recipes carousel of results from many different websites.

-Check the image below when I search soup recipes.
+Check the image below when typing soup recipes in search.
 It did not display the carouse at the top of the page, but it did toward the middle of the first page of the search result.

 Guidelines on Implementing Carousel Structured Data: